DavidSchirduan/DavidSchirduan.github.io/_posts/2022-01-30-TourofBonesDeep.md

 Today I'm going to share some of these goofy posters and take us on a visual tour of the many locations in Bones Deep.

 For those who don't know, [Bones Deep](https://davidschirduan.itch.io/bones-deep) is our newest game.
 It's a Troika game about skeletons exploring the ocean floor.
-All of the creatures and locations are heavily inspired by real-world deep-sea life...with some exxageration of course!
+All of the creatures and locations are heavily inspired by real-world marine life...with some exaggeration of course!

 **A few caveats:**